NiclO1337/pp4-banana-palace/README.md

 ### Menu

-The menu shows all current dishes that the restaurant currently is offering.
+The menu shows all dishes that the restaurant currently is offering.
+Two out of five categories are currently in use.
+The categories are starters, mains, desserts, drinks and kids.
+When a menu item is added with the category it is automatically displayed on the website.
+If there are no current menu items in a category, the category is hidden on the page.

 <details><summary>Screenshot of the menu</summary> <p align="left"><img src="./documentation/images/feature-menu.png" alt="Screenshot of the menu" width="700"/></p> </details>
 <br>